Respiratory illnesses

 Source control/Mask wearing

-Patients/clients with suspected or confirmed respiratory illness should be provided with a surgical facemask (Type II or Type IIR).
+Patients/clients with suspected or confirmed respiratory illness should be provided with a fluid-resistant surgical facemask (Type II or Type IIR).

 Universal masking: The use of facemasks (type II or IIR) in patient-facing clinical areas for staff, patients and visitors (face coverings) and in non-clinical areas (including the client’s own home) should be determined on a risk assessment.
 This risk assessment will depend on the presence of any respiratory illness.